tock/tock/doc/courses/2017-11-SenSys/README.md

 This course was primarily designed in November of 2017, but has been updated through May 2018.
-It is a useful introduction to Tock but is no longer updated as Tock evolves in preparation for new courses that will be used in November 2018.
+It is a useful introduction to Tock but is no longer updated as Tock evolves in preparation for new courses that will be used.
 For example, this course uses Tock version 1.2, and current Tock development is on version 2.x.
 To follow this course, please checkout the commit below to use Tock at a point where the tutorial is known to be working.